ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ##### Region Settings

 In the **Region** area, set items that apply to your entire
-{{ site.data.product.title }} infrastructure such as users, LDAP Groups, capacity and utilization collection, company tags and tag categories, and licensing.
+{{ site.data.product.title_short }} infrastructure such as users, LDAP Groups, capacity and utilization collection, company tags and tag categories, and licensing.
 Regions are also used for database replication.